Seiger/sMultisite/README.md

 The sMultisite package allows you to use one Evolution CMS installation for several independent sites managed from the same admin.

+> [!IMPORTANT]
+>
+> To use additional domains for your site, they must be registered with your domain name registrar.

 ## Features

 - [x] Management of several sites from one admin panel.